gruns/blagoblag/content/drafts/ideal-development-environment.rst

 I get some feedback on the patch from a co-worker, maybe even more than one.
 I do some polish work on the patch, and then resubmit it.
-Tests run, and pass, and my coworker merges the patch, since it looks good to them now.
+Tests run, and pass, and my coworker hits the merge button, since it looks good to them now.

 And now the magic starts.
 First, the CI runs again.
 This time, in addition to running tests, it also creates a build artifact.
 Once the CI is done, the deployment system takes the artifact and deploys to production.

-For a few minutes, either myself or the person who performed the merge keeps half our eye on the project's metrics and exception tracker; someone would be paged if anything bad actually happened, but we want to be on top of it.
+For a few minutes, either myself or the person who performed the merge keeps half our eye on the project's metrics and exception tracker; someone would automatically be paged if anything bad actually happened, but we want to be on top of it.

 Now I'm properly warmed up for the day.
 Next I'll see if there's any patches that need review, and do some code review.
-Once I've made sure none of my co- workers are blocked waiting for a review, I'll go through open issues that need design or architecture input, to contribute my 2 cents.
+Once I've made sure none of my co-workers are blocked waiting for a review, I'll go through open issues that need design or architecture input, to contribute my 2 cents.
 Finally, I'll get back to the feature I'm working on and try to make some progress.

 After lunch, we'll have a weekly team meeting.
 Everyone will share their goals for the week, we'll make sure everyone knows who is on-call for the week, and